Vegan DHA Dosage Per Day — How Much Do You Really Need?

 Vegan DHA vs Omega-3 from Flaxseed, Chia & Walnuts

-👉 For instance, a tablespoon of flaxseed contains ALA, but your body might only convert a small amount of it into DHA.
-Direct DHA supplementation is therefore advised.
+For example, one tablespoon of flaxseed contains ALA, but only a small part of it turns into DHA in your body.

 How to Choose a Vegan DHA Supplement